-Interruption marketing interruption advertising is usually more affordable interruption commercials are often intrusive interruption ads can cost thousands of dollars interruption ads are often forgettable interruption advertisements are everywhere interruption ads are invasive.
+Interruption marketing interruption advertising is usually more affordable.
+Interruption commercials are often intrusive interruption ads that can cost thousands of dollars interruption ads are often forgettable interruption advertisements are everywhere interruption ads are invasive.

 How can interruption marketing be more affordable?

-There is no limit on how much your company can spend when using permission marketing since people will voluntarily come to be the target. interruption commercial investment for different communication channels is also more affordable than with some other types of advertising or communication options.
+There is no limit on how much your company can spend using permission marketing since people will voluntarily come to be the target.
+Interruption commercial investment for different communication channels is also more affordable than other advertising or communication options.

 Do interruption marketing strategies still work?

-The interruption marketing strategy still does work but it has to change in order to be successful.
-Interruption advertising is designed to grab people’s attention by interrupting them– not just with loud noises, but also louder, more shocking visuals interruption commercials are the perfect example of interruption marketing.
+The interruption marketing strategy still does work, but it has to change to be successful.
+Interruption advertising is designed to grab people’s attention by interrupting them– not just with loud noises but also louder, more shocking visuals interruption commercials are the perfect example of interruption marketing.

 What is inbound marketing?

 Inbound marketing is a marketing methodology that attracts customers by creating valuable content and experiences tailored to them.
-While interruption marketing interrupts your audience with content they don’t always want, inbound marketing forms connections they are looking for and solves problems they already have.
+While interruption marketing interrupts your audience with content they don’t always want, inbound marketing forms connections they seek and solves problems they already have.